Deon Swiggs: Christchurch City Council (2016–2019)

 During his term, Swiggs focused on central-city rebuilding, infrastructure renewal (including underground services and transport), social issues such as homelessness, and community engagement.
 He served on committees for housing and community development and engaged actively with residents’ associations within his ward.
 He sought re-election in the 2019 local elections but was defeated by Jake McLellan and ceased being a city councillor in October 2019.

 Environment Canterbury (2022–present)

-Swiggs returned to elected local government in October 2022 when he was elected to Environment Canterbury for the Christchurch West/Ōpuna constituency.
-In this role, he has emphasised issues such as freshwater and water-quality management, climate-change adaptation, transport connectivity, and regional planning collaboration.
+Swiggs returned to the local government in October 2022 when he was elected to Environment Canterbury for the Christchurch West/Ōpuna constituency.
+In this role, he has emphasised issues such as freshwater and water-quality management, climate change adaptation, transport connectivity, and regional planning collaboration.

 In October 2024 he was appointed Deputy Chair of the Council.

 In the 2025 local elections he was re-elected.
 According to final results published 17 October 2025, in the Christchurch West/Ōpuna constituency he polled 14,806 votes, he is joined by Sara Gerard (14,453) replacing Craig Pauling.
 Deon outpolled Michael Bennett (8,629) and Colin Meurk (8,115).

 He has publicly announced his intention to contest the chairpersonship of the council at the first meeting of the new term.